alainuirbe95/auxi/README.md

 ## 🚀 Future Extensions

-This corebase is designed to be extended for specific projects while maintaining the core user management functionality.
+This system is designed to be extended and customized for specific project requirements.
 The modular structure allows for:

-- Additional user roles
+- Additional user roles and permissions
-- Extended user profiles
+- Extended user profiles and fields
-- Integration with other systems
+- Integration with external systems
-- Custom business logic
+- Custom business logic and workflows
-- Additional admin features
+- Additional admin features and reporting
+- API development for mobile apps

 ## 📝 License

-This corebase is provided as a foundation for user management systems.
+This user management system is provided as a foundation for web applications.
 Customize and extend as needed for your specific project requirements.

 ---

-**Note**: This is a corebase repository designed to maintain the essential user management functionality.
-When branching to specific projects, create new repositories that extend this corebase with project-specific features.
+**Note**: This is a production-ready user management system that can be integrated into various web applications requiring user authentication, role management, and administrative controls.